 See the video below to see smart automation in action:

-Try it completetly free for five days by clicking the button below.TRY SMART AUTOMATION FOR FREE
+Try it completely free for five days by clicking here.

 Understand your brand and what people expect from you

-Most of time time, your specific followers have a defining trait.
+Most of the time, your specific followers have a defining trait.

-When you begin to have a decent following, posting content that’s outside the interests of your followers is probably going to generate fewer Likes than posting content that captures the attention of your followers.
+When you begin to have a decent following, posting content that’s outside the interests of your followers is probably going to generate fewer Likes than posting content that captures your followers’ attention.

-For example, if you have built an Instagram page around the topic of fitness, then suddenly uploading a post about how to repair your bike isn’t going to get as many Likes as a post about fitness.
+For example, imagine you have built an Instagram page around the topic of fitness.
+Then suddenly uploading a post about how to repair your bike isn’t going to get as many Likes as a post about fitness.